What Do the Letters Mean? Understanding TCM Practitioner Credentials

 Acupuncture licensure is obtained through the Oregon Medical Board, the same licensing body that regulates Medical Doctors (MD), Osteopathic Doctors (DO) and Physician Assistants (PA) in Oregon.

-To apply for a license in acupuncture in Oregon, you have to earn a master’s degree from an accredited Traditional Chinese medical program, after first earning a bachelor’s degree.
+To apply for a license in acupuncture in Oregon, you have to earn a master’s degree from an accredited Traditional Chinese medical (TCM) program, after first earning a bachelor’s degree.
 Then a passing score on four national board examinations in biomedicine, Traditional Chinese medical theory, acupuncture and herbal medicine is required.

 Master of Science in Oriental Medicine (MSOM)